SDXorg/SD-Tools/README.md

 - Model analysis tools

 [excels2vensim](https://github.com/SDXorg/excels2vensim)
-- Automatization of equation generation to read multidimensional Excel data in Vensim
+- Automatization of equation generation to read multidimensional Excel data in Vensim using cellranges
-- The tool used with a Python API, JSON files or a GUI
+- It can be used with a Python API, JSON files or a GUI

 [InsightMaker](https://insightmaker.com/)
 - Browser based